evolaric/raw-images/README.md

 # raw-images
-A collection of images that can be clones on demand by an API
+A collection of images that can be cloned on demand by an API